 The complexity of the project also adds to how much you will pay for installation and involves several factors:

 - The shape of your space

 - The number of rooms you're adding crown molding to

 - The height of your ceilings

-While the advantage of professionally-installed crown moulding is that you can select materials that are harder to work with, such as exotic wood, these higher-priced materials combine with labor costs to create a complicated and expensive crown moulding installation.
-Wooden crown moulding may even require the work of a carpenter rather than a contractor, which increases the cost.
+While the advantage of professionally-installed crown molding is that you can select materials that are harder to work with, such as exotic wood, these higher-priced materials combine with labor costs to create a complicated and expensive crown molding installation.
+Wooden crown molding may even require the work of a carpenter rather than a contractor, which increases the cost.

 If you have a curved wall or room, expect to pay more for a more complicated job.
 If your room has several corners or coves, your installation bill will rise even more.
-Consider the space you'd like to add crown moulding to and how challenging that project would be.
-The addition of crown moulding in a simple room can still add up in price because of labor costs.
-Luckily, there are cheaper alternatives when it comes to crown moulding.
+Consider the space you'd like to add crown molding to and how challenging that project would be.
+The addition of crown molding in a simple room can still add up in price because of labor costs.
+Luckily, there are cheaper alternatives when it comes to crown molding.

 - Polyvinyl chloride (PVC): Unlike MDF, PVC can go in bathrooms or kitchens.
 It's made of plastic, so it can come in contact with moisture, and its hollow structure makes it a great choice to hide wiring.
 While PVC comes at a lower price — $1 to $3 per linear foot — it does not usually come in intricate designs.

 - Polystyrene: You can easily cut this lightweight foam material with scissors and attach it with adhesive, but getting smooth edges is very difficult.
 Despite its cost of $1 to $2 per linear foot, polystyrene may not be your best option since the joints will not look polished.